 Who is part of the team?

-The Hospice is staffed by nurses, resident aides, clerical staff, dietary personnel, spiritual caregivers, and staff who manage the hospice environment and supplies.
-Their work is complemented by the contributions of many volunteers.
+The Hospice is staffed by nurses, resident aides, clerical staff, nutrition support worker, Spiritual Health Services, and staff who manage the hospice environment and supplies.

-Community physicians as well as physicians, staff and home care services of the Winnipeg Regional Health Authority’s Palliative Care program collaborate with our hospice team.
+The Winnipeg Regional Health Authority’s Palliative Care program team and physicians collaborate with our hospice team.
 Other supports are provided through the Grace Hospital and Grace Hospital Foundation.

 Links with other community programs are also in place to enhance the quality of life of residents.

-During a resident’s stay at the Hospice, his or her room is home: therefore visitors are most welcome and encouraged.
+During a resident’s stay at the Hospice, their room is home: therefore visitors are most welcome and encouraged.
 Resident rooms are equipped to allow visitors to stay with the residents.
-A play area is available for small children, and the entertainment area, complete with DVD player, VCR and assorted movies, is available to visitors of all ages.
+A play area is available for small children, and the entertainment area, complete with DVD player with assorted movies, is available to visitors of all ages.

 We wish to provide a comfortable atmosphere for all of our residents, so we ask that noise levels be kept at a respectful level in common areas at all times.